Is the Digital Menu Board being Underappreciated?

 An alarming number of restaurants are installing digital menu boards without truly understanding how to unlock their benefits or even why digital menu boards are more effective than traditional signage.

 Make no mistake—a digital menu board can be powerful but many business owners don’t utilize them in the necessary ways to generate an ROI.

 Are Digital Menu Boards Undervalued?

-Digital menus are sorely undervalued in the business world due to how prolific they are.
+Digital menu boards are sorely undervalued in the business world due to how prolific they are.
 In many cases, digital screens in restaurants are the norm rather than the exception, making businesses that still use traditional signage appear somewhat outdated.